Skip to main content

 The Space

 Jackson Heights is a compact, dense neighbourhood where restaurants tend toward tight, utilitarian rooms built for throughput rather than atmosphere.
 Seating capacity and layout details are not confirmed in our records, but venues along Roosevelt Ave typically run small, counter-heavy or table-packed rooms that reward solo diners and pairs over large groups.
 If you are bringing four or more, call ahead.
-The spatial experience here is neighbourhood practicality, not curated ambiance, and that is the point.
+The spatial experience here is neighbourhood practicality, not curated ambiance, that is the point.

 Wine and Beverage Program

-No wine program data is on record for this venue.
+No wine program data is on record.
 Jackson Heights has a strong South Asian and Latin American dining culture, which means many Roosevelt Ave spots focus on beer, lassi, fresh juices, or regional soft drinks rather than a formal wine list.
 If wine depth is a priority for your evening, this neighbourhood is not where you build that itinerary.
 For wine-forward dining in New York City, Le Bernardin, Atomix, or Eleven Madison Park offer serious cellar depth at the other end of the price spectrum.
 Alternatively, browse our full New York City restaurants guide to filter by wine program strength.

 Booking and Timing